openstack/glance/doc/source/admin/useful-image-properties.rst

 ``hw_rng_model``
   :Type: str

-  Adds a random-number generator device to the image's instances.
-This image property by itself does not guarantee that a hardware RNG will be used; it expresses a preference that may or may not be satisfied depending upon Nova configuration.
+  From Ussuri release onwards, this property has no longer any effect, because Nova, by default, will add a VirtIO-RNG (Random Number Generator) device, with ``virtio`` as the RNG model.
+Therefore, the ``hw_rng_model`` image property is likely to be deprecated, if no other compelling use cases show up.

-  The cloud administrator can enable and control device behavior by configuring the instance's flavor.
+  The cloud administrator can enable and control the source of the RNG device backend by configuring the instance's flavor.
 By default:

-  * The generator device is disabled.
   * ``/dev/urandom`` is used as the default entropy source.
 To specify a physical hardwre RNG device, use the following option in the ``nova.conf`` file: